 How are LTL shipment prices calculated?

-Shipping LTL freight does have a cost, and it often comes with needing services not included in the initial price.
+Shipping LTL freight does have a cost, and it often includes freight billing terms that require payment for services not included in the initial price.

 These fees, or “accessorial charges,” are added when additional services are requested beyond the standard procedure.
 These services include lift gates, inside delivery or pick up, residential service, collect on delivery, fuel surcharges, arrival notification, and insurance.